August 25, 1991

 Our lives are fraught with difficulty, trials, and tribulations.
-During such troubling times, we can be tempted to run from our problems, seeking comfort and safety above all else.
+During troubling times, we can be tempted to run from our problems, seeking comfort and safety above all else.
 The Bible, however, paints a very different picture of what our lives should look like under duress.
 Alistair Begg urges us to learn from the tumultuous life of King David.
 Like him, we will only endure life’s difficulties and Satan’s snares if God is our refuge.

 1In the Lord I take refuge;